First Nations Tax Commission Commission de la fiscalite des premieres nations

 On behalf of the First Nations Tax Commission

-D. Subsection 10(1) of the First Nations Fiscal Management Act requires that where a property taxation law has been made that, at least once each year, a law setting the rate of tax to be applied to the assessed value of each class of lands, interests or rights in the reserve must be made;
+C. Subsection 10(1) of the First Nations Fiscal Management Act requires a first nation that has made a property taxation law to, at least once each year, make a law setting the rate of tax to be applied to the assessed value of each class of lands and interests or rights;

-NOW THEREFORE the Board of the Ch-ihl-kway-uhk Tribe Society duly enacts as follows: 1.
-This Law may be cited as the Grass 15 Reserve Annual Tax Rates Law, 2022.
+NOW THEREFORE the Council of the Nadleh Whut'en First Nation duly enacts as follows: 1.
+This Law may be cited as the Nadleh Whut 'en First Nation Annual Tax Rates Law, 2022.
 2. In this Law: "Act" means the First Nations Fiscal Management Act, S.C.
 2005, c.
 9, and the regulations made under that Act;

 6. Where a provision in this Law is expressed in the present tense, the provision applies to the circumstances as they arise.